Sharing RDBMS in Syncrify

 downside of this approach is that you will see all 800 users in both instances of Syncrify.
 In this case you will have to

-separate users based on a policy - meaning when a new user is created, you have to decide which server is going to handle
+separate users based on a policy.
+This means when a new user is created, you have to decide which server is going to handle

 that user and give them the appropriate URL.